Vyral/base-template/_posts/2018-08-03-long-term-leasing-conversation-part-3.md

 ***What are the benefits of long-term leasing from a property tax perspective?***

-That’s a great question.
 Park City is part of Summit County, where primary ownership of a property is recognized through a discounted rate.
 If someone has a long-term tenant in their property who is using the property as a primary residence, it qualifies for the primary residence tax rate as well.
 This is about a 45% savings on taxes.
 There is no limit on the number of properties an owner can own to claim that tax benefit.

 {% include pullquote.html %}

 ***Why would an owner consider long-term leasing in a community where short-term rentals are so popular?***

 As a property investor, you want to maximize your investment in a property.
 There are a few different ways to do that.
 One is by caring for the property.
 We have found that, generally, having a long-term renter equates to better maintenance of the property.
 Secondly, long-term leasing minimizes vacancy costs.
 Finally, some of the costs that go into nightly property management, including turnover costs and extra taxes, are not incurred with a long-term lease.
-A lot of property owners end up making more money on their investment by utilizing a long term lease.
+A lot of property owners end up making more money on their investment by utilizing a long-term lease.

 ***What achievement are you most proud of in regards to Angel Properties and their contribution to the community?***